Bhutan national football team: Colours

 Bhutan's current home colours are orange shirts with yellow trim and a yellow dragon motif, orange shorts and orange socks.
 Their away colours is predominantly white with orange trim on the shirt and shorts and an orange dragon motif.
 Both their home and away colours are so closely aligned to the national colours and pattern of the Flag of Bhutan that they essentially mirror it.
-The current manufacturer of the national colours is Nivia.
+The current kit manufacturer of the national teams is Hummel.

 There are three main themes contained within Bhutan's home colours, all of which have wider symbolism within the nation as outlined in the Constitution of Bhutan.
 Firstly, the use of orange signifies Mahayana Buddhist spiritual tradition, particularly the Drukpa Kagyu and Nyingma schools.
 Secondly, the use of yellow in the trim and also as the colour of the dragon motif signifies civil tradition and temporal authority as embodied in the Druk Gyalpo, the Dragon King of Bhutan, whose royal garb traditionally includes a yellow kabney (scarf).
 Finally, the dragon motif employed is the Druk (འབྲུག་) the "Thunder Dragon" of Bhutanese mythology and a Bhutanese national symbol, though the dragon depicted in the team's colours does not hold the jewels representing wealth that are found on the national flag, though the similar snarling mouth of the dragon symbolizes the Bhutanese deities' commitment to the defense of Bhutan.

 The orange theme and that of the dragon motif noted above are carried over into the away colours.
 Additionally, the predominant white theme mirrors the colour of the dragon on the national flag which signifies the purity of inner thoughts and deeds that unite all the ethnically and linguistically diverse peoples of Bhutan.